 Candidates for the postgraduate diploma will not normally be permitted to take courses they completed for the degree of LLB.
-This will apply to graduates of other universities as well as to graduates of the University of Alberta.
-With the permission of the Chair of the Graduate Studies Committee, however, a candidate may be permitted to take certain courses (e.g. taxation, land use planning) where the content has changed significantly since the candidate completed his or her LLB degree.
+This will apply to graduates of other universities as well as to graduates of the University of

+Alberta.
+With the permission of the Associate Dean (Graduate Studies and Research), however, a candidate may be permitted to take certain courses (e.g. taxation, land use planning) where the content has changed significantly since the candidate completed his or her LLB degree.